Latest posts by Jovin Tardif (see all)

 The Ontario Science Centre is celebrating its 50th anniversary.
 Since 1969, they have had over 53 million visitors.
 I wanted to drop by to say hello but who knew it would a life-changing experience.
 The Science Centre is located on Don Mills Road just south of Eglinton Avenue East.
 I arrived by public transportation and walked to the front door.

 I walked out of the theatre and made my way to the lobby area.
-I had my first flashback of when I was a kid.
+That’s when it happened, I had a funny flashback of when I was a kid.
 I remember sitting in this area and waiting.
 What was I waiting for?
 I actually used to go camping here when I was around 10 years old.
 Yes, this timid child was part of the photography club.
 I’m not sure if it still exists but that memory really brought a smile to my face.
 Funny enough, I was so distracted that I had to quickly walk back to the reception area to show them my entrance ticket.

 As I exited the section, I decided to go to Level 4.
 Here you can discover the wonders of the galaxy.
 Here comes the flashback again.
 For some reason, I remember some sort of simulator in this area.
 Parents and children can work together to experience what it would be like to be an astronaut.
 I could be totally wrong here but for some reason, that was in lodged in my memory.